-Bishop: Focus on improving ELA achievement for Socioeconomically Disadvantaged (SED) students, and achievement in ELA and Math for Students with Disabilities (SWD).
-Additionally, address chronic absenteeism among Asian and Hispanic students.
+Bishop: Focus on improving ELA achievement for Socioeconomically Disadvantaged (SED) students, and achievement in ELA and Math for Students with Disabilities (SWD) and Hispanic students.
+Additionally, address chronic absenteeism among Asian students.

 Cherry Chase: Here, chronic absenteeism is a concern for Students with Disabilities and Hispanic students